Chart Color Schemes

 Mawson Lakes - Globe Derby Park features high concentrations of group households, with a lower-than-average median household size

-Family households account for 70.1% of all households, consisting of 34.5% couples with children, 24.2% couples without children, and 10.1% single parent families.
-Non-family households make up the remaining 29.9%, with lone person households at 23.5% and group households comprising 6.5% of the total.
-The median household size is 2.6 people, smaller than the Greater Adelaide average of 2.7.
+Family households account for 70.1% of all households, including 34.5% couples with children, 24.2% couples without children, and 10.1% single parent families.
+Non-family households make up the remaining 29.9%, consisting of 23.5% lone person households and 6.5% group households.
+The median household size is 2.6 people, which is smaller than the Greater Adelaide average of 2.7.

 Frequently Asked Questions - Households